Himhawkins/rob6323_go2_project/README.md

-## This repository contains the reward shaping and simulation for training a qudaroped robot dog for stable, robust walking gait and velocity command tracking using PPO on Issaclab
+## This repository contains the reward shaping and simulation for training a quadruped robot dog for stable, robust walking gait and velocity command tracking using PPO on Issaclab
 # Commit History (Earliest to Latest)

 ## Added the following: